grwna/Tucil3_13523035_13523117/README.md

 - [Frontent Repository](https://github.com/azfaradhi/Tubes2_FE_Bolang)
 - [Youtube Demo](https://www.youtube.com/watch?v=Iq1JeTXSvfU)

-## Description
+## 📖 Description
-This program is a web application for a Little Alchemy 2 element recipe finder.
-The application utilizes graph traversal methods such as Breadth-First Search, Depth-First Search, and Bidirectional Search to look for elements required to create your targe element.
-The resulting recipe will be visualized, with a live update visualization available as an option.
+This program is a Java application which is a solver for Rush Hour Puzzle.
+The application utilizes pathfinding algorithms such as A*, UCS, BFS and more, to look for valid solutions for a specific puzzle configuration.
+The resulting solution will be animated, with the ability to save the results into a text file.

+## ✨ Features
+* asdasd

-## Algorithms Implemented
+## 🧠 Algorithms
 ### 1. BFS
 Breadth-First Search is implemented using search queues to keep track of nodes to visit, once the queues contain only basic elements, the recipe tree is saved.